SENSAAS/sensaas-py/README.md

 - the file **catsensaas.sdf** that contains all aligned Sources
 - the file **matrix-sensaas.txt** that contains gfit+hfit scores (rows=Targets and columns=Sources)

+**Option -l**

+When executing meta-sensaas.py, you can iterate the alignment by using the option -l:

+	meta-sensaas.py molecules-target.sdf molecules-source.sdf -l 2

+here the alignment will be evaluated twice and the best of the two will be kept.

 **Post-processing**

 Then, to ease the analysis of the results, the script utils/ordered-catsensaas.py can be used to generate files in descending order of score.